Morphanaut/tether-synth/README.md

 TETHER is designed as an exploratory synthesis platform.

 It combines subtractive synthesis, cross-modulation, sequencers, modulation routing, and a configurable FX chain inside a browser environment.

+## Compatibility Notice

+At the moment, the system has been tested primarily in Google Chrome.
+The interface is designed for 1920×1080 resolution at 100% scale and performs best in full-screen mode.

+There are reports that other browsers, particularly Firefox, may experience issues initializing the audio engine (AudioWorklet).
+Cross-browser compatibility improvements are planned for future updates.

 ## Core Principles